-If you want to increase your Bing ranking then you need to review the Bing ranking factors and ensure your website is optimized to those factors.
+If you want to increase your Bing ranking then you need to review what the search engine wants and ensure your website is optimized to those factors.

-Bing SEO Analyzer is a great tool which gives you a list of suggestions to improve.
+Bing Analyzer is a great tool which gives you a list of suggestions to improve.

 How is Bing different from Google?

-Bing and Google are different because they have similar ranking factors but they place a stronger reliance on different ones.
+Bing and Google are different because they have similar ranking influences but they place a stronger reliance on different ones.

-Bing focus on user engagement and social signals whereas Google put a strong focus on backlinks.
+Bing focus on their users and social signals whereas Google put a strong focus on backlinks.
 Optimizing for these factors will give you a boost in both search engines.

 How do I get Bing to index my website?